 Listening and responding to consumers is central to the Bureau's mission.
 The Bureau continues to provide consumers with numerous ways to make their voices heard.
-Consumers nationwide have engaged with the Bureau through public field hearings, listening events, roundtables, and town halls, and through our website, consumerfinance.gov.
+Consumers nationwide have engaged with the Bureau through public field hearings, listening events, roundtables and town halls, and through our website, consumerfinance.gov.
 Consumer engagement strengthens the Bureau's understanding of current issues in the ever-changing consumer financial marketplace and informs every aspect of the Bureau's work, including research, rule writing, supervision, and enforcement.

-&lt;sup>3 See Dodd-Frank Act, Pub.
+3 See Dodd-Frank Act, Pub.
 L. No. 111-203, Sec.
 1021 (b) and (c).

 The Bureau has continued to improve and expand the capabilities of its Office of Consumer Response (Consumer Response) to receive, process, and facilitate responses to consumer complaints.
-For example, in July 2014, the Bureau added complaints about prepaid cards to the already wide range of products and services for which it accepts complaints, and from October 1, 2013 through September 30, 2014, has received about 400 complaints on this topic.
-Consumer Response has also continued to develop and update a robust public Consumer Complaint Database.
-The database updates nightly and is populated by over 294,400 complaints from consumers about financial products and services from all over the country.
-In July 2014, the Bureau proposed a policy to give consumers the option to share the stories behind their complaints in the database, and received over 130 unique comments from the public and industry.
-Over the coming months, the Bureau will continue its evaluation of these comments and the potential expansion of the database to include consumers' complaint narratives.
+Consumer Response has also continued to develop and update a robust public Consumer Complaint Database, which as of September 30, 2014 was populated by over 294,400 complaints from consumers about financial products and services from all over the country.